supacode/router-app/README.md

-# Route Display Information
+# Route Information

 ## Background

+The app displays stops for a delivery truck.
 Stops are predefined and we propose a schedule to the user.
 Depending on the schedule strategy, users are able to override parts of it.

 ### Scheduling strategy